Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 It is recommended to always use custom view model types for gallery items, and to bind an enumerable of view model instances to the gallery's `ItemsSource` property.

+@if (avalonia) {
 > [!NOTE]
+> If gallery categorizing or filtering support is desired, an [ICollectionView](xref:@ActiproUIRoot.Data.ICollectionView) instance must be bound to the gallery's `ItemsSource` property.
+The [ICollectionView](xref:@ActiproUIRoot.Data.ICollectionView).[Groups](xref:@ActiproUIRoot.Data.ICollectionView.Groups) collection should have a [CollectionViewGroup](xref:@ActiproUIRoot.Data.CollectionViewGroup) added to it that defines the category name to be used for each gallery item view model instance.
+See the "Item Categorization" section below for more information.
+}
+@if (wpf) {
+> [!NOTE]
 > If gallery categorizing or filtering support is desired, an `ICollectionView` instance must be bound to the gallery's `ItemsSource` property.
 The `ICollectionView.GroupDescriptions` collection should have a `PropertyGroupDescription` added to it that specifies the name of the category property on the gallery item view model `Type`.
 See the "Item Categorization" section below for more information.
+}

 > [!CAUTION]
 > There are several scenarios where multiple gallery controls may be created for the same conceptual set of gallery items.
 For instance, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) control has an implicitly created [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) that appears in its **More** button's popup menu, and the [BarComboBox](xref:@ActiproUIRoot.Controls.Bars.BarComboBox) control has an implicitly-created [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) that appears in its drop-down menu.
 Galleries may also be cloned to the [Quick Access Toolbar](../ribbon-features/quick-access-toolbar.md) or cloned for overflow purposes.